 Is having an acupressure session like getting a massage?

-How can acupressure be done virtually?
+Can acupressure be done virtually?
 What does a typical virtual acupressure session look like?

 Will we be talking during the session?